agile-students-fall2025/4-final-random_nourishpet/UX-DESIGN.md

 # UX Design Documentation

-This document presents the prototype, app map, and the complete set of wireframes for the nourishpet project.
+This document presents the prototype, app map, and the complete set of wireframes for the NutriPal project.

 ## Interactive Prototype

-Our initial prototype showcases an example of the minimum viable product of nourishpet with interactive wireframe diagrams.
+Our initial prototype showcases an example of the minimum viable product of NutriPal with interactive wireframe diagrams.
 It is viewable [here](https://www.figma.com/proto/ZUZtsZU2b6FteRoFpRN528/Random_NourishPet?node-id=0-1&t=c58JPs3iFqfZW9Px-1)!

 You can access the prototype source files at [Google Drive](https://drive.google.com/drive/folders/1bYv3y7M9t8yZWd8Hfi3gr0gRvOHKrtrQ?usp=sharing).